 Staff across each subject area have worked hard to develop a curriculum that meets the needs of our pupils.

-In Maths, we intend to embed key mathematical skills so that pupils can become fluent in the fundamentals of mathematics, reason mathematically, and problem solve apply their skills and knowledge.
-In Key Stage 3 we intend to expand pupils’ range of mathematical competencies so that they have a greater understanding of Maths in real life.
+At NRHS, the Key Stage 3 Maths curriculum intends to embed key mathematical skills so that pupils can become fluent in the fundamentals of mathematics, reason mathematically, and problem solve by applying their skills and knowledge.
+We intend to expand pupils’ range of mathematical competencies so that they have a greater understanding of Maths in real life.
 This will in turn give them the skills to develop their confidence to make decisions about their money, time, and freedom as they prepare for adulthood.

-In Science, we encourage pupils to be inquisitive and foster curiosity about the universe.
-Our lessons are based around scientific enquiry skills; classifying, comparing and contrasting, predicting, making models, gathering data, measuring, observing.
-We intend to build upon and deepen pupils’ scientific knowledge and their understanding of ideas and concepts developed in the earlier Key Stages, most importantly in the disciplines of Biology, Chemistry and Physics.
+At NRHS, the Key Stage 3 Science curriculum aims to cultivate curiosity and foster an inquisitive mindset about the universe among our pupils.
+At this stage, there is a fundamental shift from the Science lessons experienced in primary school.
+Our goal is to encourage pupils to actively participate in a variety of practical work, gradually bridging connections between practical work and theoretical concepts.
+The lessons are structured around developing scientific inquiry skills, including classifying, comparing and contrasting, predicting, making models, gathering data, measuring, and observing.
+We intend to build upon and deepen pupils’ scientific knowledge, emphasising their understanding of ideas and concepts developed in the earlier Key Stages, particularly in the disciplines of Biology, Chemistry, and Physics.